 Medical malpractice occurs when the care and treatment that medical personnel provide for their patients falls below the accepted standard of care for that profession.
 If patients suffer injuries or a worsening of their medical conditions as a result of the substandard medical care, they may have a cause of action for medical malpractice.

 Various situations can lead to medical malpractice.
 For instance, a doctor may fail to diagnose or misdiagnose a medical condition or disease.
 A missed diagnosis may result in crucial delays in treatment that could substantially worsen the condition or make it untreatable.
-Another typical medical error may occur when doctors, nurses, or pharmacists make mistakes in administering medication to patients.
+Another typical medical error may occur when doctors, nurses, or pharmacists make mistakes in prescribing or administering medication to patients.
 In doing so, they may: